mttschltz/kittythinks/content/a-history-of-great-britain-by-robert-balmain-mowat-chapter-viii-guinne-wales-scotland.md

 ---
 title: >-
-  A History of Great Britain by Robert Balmain Mowat - CHAPTER VIII - Guinne, Wales, Scotland
+  A History of Great Britain by Robert Balmain Mowat - CHAPTER VIII - Guienne, Wales, Scotland
 date: '2018-08-27T09:12:24+09:30'
 draft: 'false'
 ---
-# CHAPTER VIII - Guinne, Wales, Scotland
+# CHAPTER VIII - Guienne, Wales, Scotland

-Besides Ireland, the french town of Guinne, Wales and Scotland were without proper English rule.
+Besides Ireland, the french town of Guienne, Wales and Scotland were without proper English rule.

-**Guinne** was disputed territory with France and war seems inevitable.
+**Guienne** was disputed territory with France and war seems inevitable.

 Soon, Henry III. tries to take Poitou and fails miserably.
 He decides to sign the 'Treaty of Paris'* in 1259, with the french king Louis IX.

 _\*Not to be confused with the 32 other events named 'Treaty of Paris'._

-The 1259 treaty leaves France with all important parts of the country and Guinne as a fief to the French Crown.
+The 1259 treaty leaves France with all important parts of the country and Guienne as a fief to the French Crown.
 Henry is now effectively a vassal to Louis IX.

 This odd arrangement and the lack of exact borders, means continuous war between the two powers.